ganevdev/proxy-simple-test/README.md

 The second argument is the webpage to check.

 The third argument is optional; it checks the body of the response to a specific text.

-`inBody:` - if the body of the answer has this text then the test is passed.
+`inBody` - if body of the answer has this text then the test is passed.

-`notInBody:` - if the body of the answer has this text then the test is NOT passed.
+`notInBody` - if body of the answer has this text then the test is NOT passed.

+If third argument is a string, then it is automatically considered as `inBody`.

 The test never passes if the response code is NOT `200`.